Rules for cash payments

 Commemorative or collectors coins

-Commemorative or collector coins are also legal tender (in Dutch).
+Commemorative or collector coins are also legal tender.
 A commemorative coin has a value of €2 and is lawful currency throughout the Eurozone.
 A collector coin usually has a value of €5 or €10 and is lawful currency only in the country of issue.

 Rounding cash payments